souvik757/Reminder/app/sampledata/ReadMe.md

 # "Reminder"
  * it's a simple and useful application that helps users to save and organize their notes easily with the help of Java, Android, XML, and SQLite database technologies .
+## Try in your device !
+ * Go to [Try Reminder](https://github.com/souvik757/Android-apk-s/blob/main/app-debug.apk) and download .